Why Am I So Angry All The Time? Hidden Causes & Solutions

 How to Manage Biological Factors

-1. Track Hormonal Levels: Regular check-ups can help monitor hormonal imbalances, particularly for those who notice mood swings correlating with potential hormone fluctuations.
+1. Track Hormonal Levels: Regular check-ups can help monitor hormonal imbalances, particularly for those who notice angry mood swings correlating with potential hormone fluctuations.

 2. Neurological Assessments: Advanced imaging techniques can detect anomalies in brain structure or function that might contribute to anger management issues.

-4. Substance Use Counselling: For those struggling with substance abuse, professional help can significantly reduce the negative effects of drugs or alcohol on mood and behavior.
+4. Substance Use Counselling: For those struggling with substance abuse, professional help can significantly reduce the negative effects of drugs or alcohol on mood and angry behavior.

 3. The Environmental Reasons